gardener/landscaper-service/docs/architecture/architecture-and-security.md

 [ServiceAccount Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#serviceaccount-admission-controller)),
 providing automatic token rotation.

-**Credentials when deploying the LaaS:** To deploy the LaaS the Deploy-Pipeline creates an Installation and a Target on the Core-Shoot-Cluster.
-This is executed with a Shoot-Cluster-Admin-Kubeconfig for the Core-Shoot-Cluster, fetched as described before.
+**Credentials when deploying the LaaS:** To deploy the LaaS the Deploy-Pipeline creates on the Core-Shoot-Cluster

+- a Target containing the access information for the Core-Shoot-Cluster where the LaaS should be installed

+- a Secret containing the access information of the OCI registry containing the Component Descriptor of the LaaS, the container images etc.

+- a [Context](https://github.com/gardener/landscaper/blob/master/docs/usage/Context.md) object referencing the
+  secret with the access information of the OCI registry

+- a Secret containing the access information for the Garden-Resource-Cluster-Project

+- an Installation for the LaaS instance referencing the Target and the Context object

+The creation of these objects is executed with a Shoot-Cluster-Admin-Kubeconfig for the Core-Shoot-Cluster, fetched as described before.

 The Target is created and rotated by the Deploy-Pipeline as follows:

 - With the Gardener-Service-Account-Kubeconfig for the Gardener-LaaS-Project, create a Shoot-Cluster-Admin-Kubeconfig for Core-Shoot-Cluster.